-With regard to the Board of Directors in office, appointed by the Shareholders' Meeting on April 30, 2021, at the end of the year and at the Report Date there are four Independent Directors: (i) Ms Franca Brusco (candidate for the office of member of the Board of Directors on the slate submitted by a grouping of minority institutional Shareholders holding a stake equal to 5.24086% of the share capital and voted for by
+With regard to the Board of Directors in office, appointed by the Shareholders' Meeting on April 30, 2021, at the end of the year and at the Report Date there are four Independent Directors: (i) Ms Franca Brusco (candidate for the office of member of the Board of Directors on the slate submitted by a grouping of minority institutional Shareholders, at the time of the presentation of the slate, holding a stake equal to

-10.542% of the votes attending the Shareholders' Meeting), (ii) Giancarla Branda, (iii) Federico Ferro-Luzzi and (iv) Nicoletta Mincato (candidates for the office of member of the Board of Directors on the slate submitted by the majority Shareholders Larama98 S.p.A., Maria Laura Garofalo and An.Rama S.p.A., owners of a total 64.3% interest in GHC's share capital and voted for by 89.458% of the votes cast at the Shareholders' Meeting), and they comply with the independence requirements set out in the combined provisions of Article 147-ter, paragraph 4 and Article 148, paragraph 3 of the CFA and the requirements set out in Article 2 of the Corporate Governance Code.
+5.24086% of the share capital and voted for by 10.542% of the votes attending the Shareholders' Meeting), (ii) Giancarla Branda, (iii) Federico Ferro-Luzzi and (iv) Nicoletta Mincato (candidates for the office of member of the Board of Directors on the slate submitted by the majority Shareholders Larama98 S.p.A., Maria Laura Garofalo and An.Rama S.p.A., owners, at the time of the presentation of the slate, of a total 64.3% interest in GHC's share capital and voted for by 89.458% of the votes cast at the Shareholders' Meeting), and they comply with the independence requirements set out in the combined provisions of Article 147-ter, paragraph 4 and Article 148, paragraph 3 of the CFA and the requirements set out in Article 2 of the Corporate Governance Code.
 The verification of the aforementioned independence requirements for the four Independent Directors was carried out by the Board of Directors on their appointment by the Shareholders' Meeting of April 30, 2021 and announced to the market on the same date, on the basis of the following documents provided by the interested parties and specifically the (i) updated curriculum vitae, together with all administration and control positions held in other companies; (ii) notice of acceptance of appointment as Director of the Company; (iii) declaration of compliance with the requirements of integrity for the position of Statutory Auditor in listed companies, set out in Article 148, paragraph 4 of the CFA and Article 2 of the Decree of the Ministry of Justice No. 162 of March 30, 2000, as referred to in Article 147-quinquies of the CFA; (iv) declaration of compliance with the independence requirements set out in Article 148, paragraph 3 of the CFA, as referred to in Article 147-ter, paragraph 4 of the CFA and the criteria indicated in the Corporate Governance Code.

-On March 16, 2022, the Board - as part of its annual assessment - verified the independence requirements for the four Non-Executive Directors.
+On March 16, 2022 and March 16, 2023, the Board - as part of its annual assessment activities - verified the independence requirements for the four Non-Executive Directors.

-The Board of Statutory Auditors - as part of the tasks assigned to it by law - verified the correct application of the assessment criteria and procedures adopted by the Board to assess the independence of its members and the outcome of such controls is disclosed to the market in the Board of Statutory Auditors' report to the next Shareholders' Meeting that has been called, inter alia, to approve the 2021 Annual Report.
+The Board of Statutory Auditors - as part of the tasks assigned to it by law - verified the correct application of the assessment criteria and procedures adopted by the Board to assess the independence of its members and the outcome of such controls is disclosed to the market in the Board of Statutory Auditors' report to the Annual Shareholders' Meeting.